60x20/Pro-Tips/src/before-factory-reset.md

 - Check Pictures
 - Check Desktop
 - Check Local Disk
-- Try right-clicking on Apps on Taskbar (for example, Notepad).
+- Try secondary-clicking on Apps on Taskbar (for example, Notepad).
 This will show the history

 ## Browsers